 For a joint return, the maximum credit is $200 (based on a gift of $400 or more), and for a single return, the maximum credit is $100 (for a gift of $200 or more).
 The tax credit directly reduces the bottom line of your state income tax by reducing the amount you owe in taxes.
 All it takes is your gift to Purdue and one simple form, the Indiana CC-40.
 You can ensure that your gift to Purdue is restricted to 4-H by writing “4-H Gift Account #014862” in the memo line.

-If you have further questions, please contact Liz Ellis, who functions as both the Executive Director of the Indiana 4-H Foundation and the 4-H Resource Development Officer at Purdue.
+If you have further questions, contact the Executive Director of the Indiana 4-H Foundation who also serves as Purdue Extension 4-H Resource Development Officer.

 My son or daughter wants to become involved with 4-H. What do I do?